-Have you ever imagined a whole 24 hours without any screen time in one go?
-Being very honest I can’t, and I think no one can and they shouldn’t.
-But keeping a track of the time when you are in the virtual world is important.
+Have you ever imagined 24 hours without any screen on a single go?
+To be very honest I can’t, and I think no one can, and the way tech makes our life easy nobody should.
+But at the same time keeping a track of the time when you are in the virtual world is important.

 “Keep that phone of yours aside and start doing the work.
 Kids these days are always stuck on phones.
 You will damage your eyes.”
 We all have heard such statements at least once.
 The worst part is they are true.

-It’s completely understood that all we have got now is this virtual world on our phones but this can’t lessen the importance of the basic human touch.
+It’s completely understood that all we have got now is this virtual world in our hands but this can’t lessen the importance of the basic human touch.

 If you observe, you will find smartphones that were supposed to help us are hooking us and using our time.
 But will life become much easier if they are just gone, obviously NO!